MikeKovarik/platform-detect/README.md

 // App has a window, access to DOM.
 Can render GUI. platform.gui

 // Fully functional Node & core modules are available.
-(Might be an Electron / NWJ.JS app or a good old Node console script) platform.node
+(Might be an Electron / NWJS app or a good old Node console script) platform.node
 // App has been loaded as a plain website in a browser. platform.website
-// App is served from web (could be website or PWA) platform.web
+// App is served from the web (could be website or PWA) platform.web
 // App is packaged, compiled or bundled and not served from the web.
 Could be UWP, Electron, NW.JS, Chrome App, Cordova, etc... platform.packaged